Command-Line-Vulpine/Cataclysm_Restored_Mods/README.md

 #### What do you plan to change?

-Generally, Restored intends to return old features of the game, and disable old ones.
+Generally, Restored intends to return old features of the game, and rework new ones.
 Not everything, in either case; but an attempt to merge the new and old in a positive way.
 Basically imagine if the difficulty and lore direction of the game from say 0.D was continued to 0.H without pivoting.
 The following is a list of changes made so far:

 v 0.2